-- -u gemstoneUser - specify the GemStone user name, if seaside was installed as a user other than DataCurator.
+- -E enable isNil optimization (leave the isNil selector optimized, and not recompilable).
+Base GemStone upgradeImage enables isNil optimization by default, but there are potential problems with isNil optimization in some Seaside projects. upgradeSeasideImage disables isNil optimization, unless the -E option is specified. - See https://github.com/GsDevKit/GsDevKit_upgrade/issues/30 for more information. - -u gemstoneUser - specify the GemStone user name, if seaside was installed as a user other than DataCurator.
 If omitted, defaults to DataCurator. - -p password - specify the password for gemstoneUser.
-If omitted, defaults to swordfish. - -P pathToUpgradeScript - path to customized to GsDevKit_upgrade instance creation script.
-If omitted, \$GEMSTONE/upgrade/createGsDevKit_upgrade.topaz. - -W enable GEM_LISTEN_FOR_DEBUG, and set up to allow debugging via debuggem.
+If omitted, defaults to swordfish.

+- -P pathToUpgradeScript - path to customized to GsDevKit_upgrade instance creation script.
+If omitted, \$GEMSTONE/upgrade/createGsDevKit_upgrade.topaz. - -s stoneName - set the name of the running stone to upgrade; if omitted, default is gs64stone. - -W enable GEM_LISTEN_FOR_DEBUG, and set up to allow debugging via debuggem.